In some instances, the Fugitive Felon Computer Match (FFCM) identifies an incorrect

 Review the MBR, SSID, and NUMIDENT to determine if the beneficiary’s SSN, name, date

 of birth and place of birth are the same on SSA’s records, as they are on the FFWQ.

 Check the warrant issuing State on the FFWQ against the MBR address.

-NOTE: If the States are different, there is a possibility that the beneficiary is not the
+If the States are different, there is a possibility that the beneficiary is not the

 individual for whom the warrant was issued.

-of the individual on the warrant is required.
+individual on the warrant is required.
 Go to step 4.

-is not the individual for whom the warrant was issued, resume benefits.
+individual for whom the warrant was issued, resume benefits.
 Go to step 8.

 Refer the case to OIG via email to: ^Fugitive Felon.
 In the Subject Line of the email,